Rosuav/Gypsum/plugins/README.rst

-	void save_content(mapping(string:mixed) info) { } //Retrieve content from the window and put it in the mapping. void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword. string actionbtn; //(DEPRECATED) If set, a special "action button" will be included, otherwise not.
-This is its caption. void action_callback() { } //(DEPRECATED) Callback when the action button is clicked (provide if actionbtn is set) constant allow_new=1; //Set to 0 to remove the -- New -- entry; if omitted, -- New -- will be present and entries can be created. constant allow_delete=1; //Set to 0 to disable the Delete button (it'll always be present) constant allow_rename=1; //Set to 0 to ignore changes to keywords
+	void save_content(mapping(string:mixed) info) { } //Retrieve content from the window and put it in the mapping. void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword. constant allow_new=1; //Set to 0 to remove the -- New -- entry; if omitted, -- New -- will be present and entries can be created. constant allow_delete=1; //Set to 0 to disable the Delete button (it'll always be present) constant allow_rename=1; //Set to 0 to ignore changes to keywords